-Wraysbury Primary School is an inclusive school committed to providing quality education in a caring and stimulating environment.
-We have high expectations for our pupils and encourage achievement for all with the emphasis on meeting the individual and diverse needs of all children within the school.
+Welcome to Wraysbury SEND Information Report and Policy.
+Wraysbury Primary School is an inclusive school committed to providing high-quality education in a caring and stimulating environment.
+We have high expectations for our pupils and encourage achievement for all, emphasising the importance of meeting all children's individual and diverse needs within the school.

-We recognise that some of our children will need special provision during their time in school.
-The type of provision varies greatly from child to child.
+We recognise that some of our children will need special provision during school.
+The type of provision varies significantly from child to child.

-Parents and carers of children with special educational needs and disabilities (SEND) will be fully involved in the identification of the needs of their child and will be encouraged to play an active part in supporting their child's development.
+Parents and carers of children with special educational needs and disabilities (SEND) will be fully involved in identifying their child's needs and will be encouraged to support their child's development actively.